Pho… Phu… Fo… Fuh…

 How does our recipe stack up to authentic pho?

 The foundation of pho is broth, noodles, herbs, spices and meat.
 The meat is usually beef or chicken.
 Herbs and spices vary from recipe to recip too.

-For the most part, our recipe follows the general structure of pho.
+Our recipe follows the general structure of pho.
 The main difference between our soup and the traditional pho is the broth.
-Authentic pho is made with broth that is slow-cooked for hours.
-That is obviously the better version!
+You slow-cook broth for many hours to make the authentic version.

-Our recipe offers you a great backup plan that can be made at home and served up quick when you’re in the mood for some warm comfort food on a cold day, or any day really.
-We’re not going to claim our soup is as good as the pho you can buy from a street vendor in Vietnam, but it’s definitely a delicious alternative if you don’t live there or when you don’t want to go out to an authentic pho restaurant.
+Don’t get me wrong, we’re not going to claim our soup is as good as the pho you can buy from a street vendor in Vietnam.
+However, it’s definitely a delicious alternative if you don’t live in Vietnam or if you don’t want to go out to an authentic pho restaurant.

 This is some seriously delicious food.
 Give our recipe a try!
 We think you’ll “pho-ll” in love with it.
 Oh, and don’t forget the hot sauce.
 Mmm…eat well, friends!

 Quick and Easy Chicken Pho (Vietnamese Noodle Soup)